 Pam’s work reflects the influence of her teachers, the old masters, Moti, Richter, and Turner, among others.

-Her work can be found in private collections in Aspen, Atlanta, Boston, Fairfield County, Jackson Hole, Maryland, and Newburyport.
+Her work can be found in private collections in Aspen, Atlanta, Boston, Fairfield County, Jackson Hole, Newburyport and New York City.